hipe/tmx/lib/skylab/meta-hell/doc/issues/041-the-core-node-narrative.md

-# the core node narrative :[#041]
+# the bundle narrative :[#002]

+(EDIT: lots of stuff is still in here from when bundle was defined in the top node of the now sunsetted [mh])

 ## :#storypoint-005 introduction

-MetaHell [mh] was the first low-level subsystem, which is to say it was the first subsystem used consistently by other subsystems (which in turn get used by applications). it remains perhaps the most widespread and most ultimately depended-upon subsystem. while [ba] Basic is hot on its tail, [ba] will likely
+[mh] was the first low-level subsystem, which is to say it was the first subsystem used consistently by other subsystems (which in turn get used by applications). it remains perhaps the most widespread and most ultimately depended-upon subsystem. while [ba] Basic is hot on its tail, [ba] will likely